VA2QED/frame-of-references/notes/relative-motion.md

 ### ExplanationOfConflict

-To understand the confusion better, let's put a reference frame of the moving observer that moves with the car as well.
+To understand the confusion between the reported velocities better, let's put a number line that is stationary with the observer as well.

 > animation: add everything to the scene and add the reference frame

-Since the ball, the moving observer, its reference frame, the car are moving at the same velocity, they are stationary relatively to each other.
+Since the ball, the moving observer, the car and its number line that can tell it positions of objects are all moving at the same velocity, they are stationary relatively to each other.
 Thus the moving observer says that the ball is stationary relative to it.

 > animation: the car moving to the right, but this time there will be a number line attached to the moving observer.